 Levy fits a more recent Jewish public figure: the athlete who refuses to treat self-defense as embarrassment or as crude overcompensation.
 In his better public moments, the emphasis is not aggression.
 It is posture, confidence, readiness, and the refusal to let Jewish visibility automatically imply passivity.

 That is a meaningful shift.
-It helps explain why he resonates beyond ordinary fight fandom.
+It helps explain why he matters to people beyond ordinary fight fandom.
 He is speaking into a communal nerve that many Jewish institutions have struggled to address in clear physical language.

 Why he matters